marceFrasson/marceFrasson/README.md

 I'm currently studying Software Engineering at 42 São Paulo, and even though I'm still learning, I really like to share my knowledge as I believe the more you share the more you learn.

-Currently learning: C and Python
+Currently learning: C and Python.